phuslu/log/README.md

 	// EnsureFolder ensures the file directory creation before writing.
 	EnsureFolder bool

-}
+	// Cleaner specifies an optional cleanup function of log backups after rotation,
+	// if not set, the default behavior is to delete more than MaxBackups log files.
+	Cleaner func(filename string, maxBackups int, matches []os.FileInfo) }

 // ConsoleWriter parses the JSON input and writes it in a colorized, human-friendly format to Writer.